Living with hearing loss

 When Taking Part in a Conversation

 - Stay alert and pay close attention to what the other person is saying.

 - Listen to the flow of the conversation for a while, if there are things you do not pick up at first.
 Certain words or phrases will often come up again in most conversations.

 - If you become lost, stop the conversation and ask for something to be repeated.

-- Carry a notepad and pencil and ask for a key word or phrase to be written down if you don’t catch it.
+- Carry a notepad and pencil and ask for a key word or phrase to be written down if you do not catch it.

 Many different devices to help those with hearing loss are available.
-If you are using hearing aids, regular visits with your audiologists are important.
+If you are using hearing aids, regular visits with your audiologist are important.

 People around you can also learn methods to help them talk to a person with hearing loss.